 As is the custom here, welcome to new follower 'Morningaj.'

-om a bit of shopping to prepare for our week away in London for a break and to get the kids enough food in to feed an army, the day has been spent in the garden.
+Apart from a bit of shopping to prepare for our week away in London for a break and to get the kids enough food in to feed an army, the day has been spent in the garden.
 I've also bought a pack of 'post-its' in bright fluorescent yellow to fix reminders throughout the house for the children: 'dishwasher,' 'hoover,' 'rubbish bin,' 'cat food,' 'this way to the washing machine,' etc.

-you should never really do especially at this time of the year, but it picked up all the rogue leaves, twigs, bits of other detritus to save me raking it all up.
+The lawn has had it's first cut this morning and I've cheated a little really, I've cut it too short which I guess you should never really do especially at this time of the year, but it picked up all the rogue leaves, twigs, bits of other detritus to save me raking it all up.
 Still it looks okay for now.
 The compost bin produced three barrows of lovely rich stuff which is now in the borders and in the top of the pots.

-s no fish in it at the moment.
+The top of the fountain was damaged by the frost and snow this year and when my eldest lad and I came to clean it out ready for the spring, it was cracked and badly damaged.
+We put it back together and it's working okay, but the pond at the bottom is leaking so it has no fish in it at the moment.
 I can't decide whether or not to fill it with soil or repair it and put the fish back in.
 The problem is finding something to line the inside of the concrete section fountain pond with (liner is difficult) and was thinking along the lines of fibre glass.
 I can feel research coming on.
 These days you just 'Google' every conceivable problem.

-year has survived the snow and is in flower and the dicentra, 'bleeding heart' is about two feet high - the heart shaped flowers won't be far away now.
+The miniature daffs are in flower and the flowering blackcurrant is out.
+Some of the heather I planted last year has survived the snow and is in flower and the dicentra, 'bleeding heart' is about two feet high - the heart shaped flowers won't be far away now.
 The thing that seals springs arrival for me is the honey bees and midges that are out in force.
 The fish in the ponds are now eagerly feeding with wheatgerm even though the water is still cool.

+A cuppa, while sat on the garden seat listening to a blue tit singing away in the tree just a few feet away was just dreamy in the warmish fresh air.
 The long tailed tits are just starting to appear along with the goldcrests, a sure sign of the birds returning for the spring entertainment.
 They are so funny to watch.
 The robins are around in pairs too.

 The week has been a good one for a number of reasons, lots achieved at work and the first night of the healing group that I was invited to as a healer went off really well on Thursday night.
 I met a couple of retired ex work colleagues on Friday tea-time for a drink (non-alcoholic in my case, sadly) and a catch up for an hour at a local and a Tarot card reading I did on Friday night went really well with a positive and confirmed spirit link for the sitter and that rounded off the week.